dansiviter/cito/README.md

 * [Core](/core) - The crux of the technology,
 * [Artemis](/artemis) - Connects to a Apache ActiveMQ Artemis broker implementation either embedded or remotely,
 * [WebSocket](/websocket) - A basic WebSocket endpoint for those who don't need graceful fallback and browser compatibility,
-* [SockJS](/sockjs) - A SockJS based endpoint to provide a high level of compatibility with legacy browsers and assist with piping data through corporate firewalls.
+* [SockJS](/sockjs) - A SockJS based endpoint to provide a high level of compatibility with legacy browsers and assist with piping data through corporate firewalls. **In development!**

 ## Frequently Asked Questions ##